-However, if the CRA decide to tax an Old Mutual International capital redemption policy under the OIFP rules, the policy owner resident in Canada may be subject to a deemed interest charge on top of the annual policy growth.
+However, if the CRA decide to tax an Quilter International capital redemption policy under the OIFP rules, the policy owner resident in Canada may be subject to a deemed interest charge on top of the annual policy growth.

-The information provided within this document will apply to other Old Mutual International policies in the manner described.
+The information provided within this document will apply to other Quilter International policies in the manner described.